 What does coding mean?

-I often see Data Scientists or Machine Learning Engineers developing Jupyter notebooks, copy-pasting their codes from one place to another and that gives me nightmares!
+I often see Data Scientists or Machine Learning Engineers developing Jupyter notebooks, copy-pasting their codes from one place to another, and that gives me nightmares!
 When running ML experiments, Jupyter is prone to human errors as different cells can be run in different orders.
 You should be able to capture all the configurations of an experiment to ensure reproducibility.
-Jupyter can be used to call a training package or an API and manually orchestrate experiments but fully developing in Jupyter is a risky practice.
+Jupyter can be used to call a training package or an API and manually orchestrate experiments, but fully developing in Jupyter is a risky practice.
 When training a model, you should make sure that the data is passed through the exact feature processing pipelines at serving time.
-This means the exact same classes, methods, as well as the same versions of packages and hardware (GPU vs CPU).
-Personally I prototype in Jupyter but develop in Pycharm or VSCode.
+This means the exact same classes, and methods, as well as the identical versions of packages and hardware (GPU vs CPU).
+Personally, I prototype in Jupyter but develop in Pycharm or VSCode.

 When writing, focus on the following aspects:

-Reusability: it is the capacity of reusing code in another context or project, without the need for significant modifications.
+Reusability: It is the capacity to reuse code in another context or project without the need for significant modifications.
 Code reusability can be achieved in several ways, such as through the use of libraries, frameworks, modules, and object-oriented programming techniques.
 In addition, good documentation and clear code organization can also facilitate code reuse by making it easier for other developers to understand and use the code.